bjornmeansbear/sentence-a-day/essayExperiment/DI200-StructuredCreativity-Fall26-Syllabus.md

 - **Wayfinding across a large, complex property.** Convention hotels are effectively small cities — ballrooms, towers, skybridges, parking.
 How might a design intervention help people (guests, first-time visitors, staff) navigate it?
 - **Sustainability & resource systems.** Linen and towel reuse programs, food waste, energy use, single-use amenities.
 How might a design intervention make an existing sustainability effort more visible, more effective, or more participatory?
 - **Civic asset & public accountability.** The Hilton Baltimore Inner Harbor is city-owned — Baltimore borrowed $301M to build it in 2005, and taxpayers have covered over $140M in operating losses since it opened in 2008, including a first-ever hotel worker strike in 2024 that preceded a new labor contract.
 How might a design intervention make that civic relationship — city, taxpayers, guests, workers — more visible, more legible, or more accountable to the public actually funding it?
+- **Community partnership & connection.** Rodney specifically named this as a priority for the site partnership — how does the Hilton better connect with the surrounding neighborhood and community partners, not just its guests?
+This could include underused spaces the Hilton has already flagged as opportunities (the green roof, the outdoor restaurant space, streetscape engagement) as vectors for that connection, rather than treating them as separate asks.
+Especially suited to graduate students looking for a more complex engagement track.

 What makes a good brief: a lot of different kinds of people to interview, many different problems or opportunities with many different goals.
 The point of the research is to find an emergent solution, not to arrive with one.
 The focus stays on how a design choice ripples through the larger system (staff labor, guest experience, resource use) rather than on an isolated artifact.